icon-bg

 • License management: Total Network Inventory includes an advanced licensing module that can help organizations keep track of software licenses and ensure compliance with licensing agreements.

-Total Network Inventory can provide detailed information about each device on the network, including:
+Total Network Inventory provides detailed information about each device on the network, including:

 • Network adapter details: Model, MAC address, IP address, gateway, and hostname.